 But what’s going on?

-Manipulative experiments, especially those conducted in-suit in the field, perhaps along environmental gradients, can be a powerful tool for isolating the various environmental parameters and identifying the underlying mechanisms that are driving biological responses.
+Manipulative experiments, especially those conducted in-situ in the field, perhaps along environmental gradients, can be a powerful tool for isolating the various environmental parameters and identifying the underlying mechanisms that are driving biological responses.

 Insights gained from such experiments can then be used to build more accurate models of environmental change, which may ultimately lead to policy change and practical solutions for conservation efforts.